MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/P03-Props-and-Weather-Data/content.md

 Weather is an array which is why we need to get the first element with `[0]`.

+Great work on **using Props and State to configure and manage components in this chapter!**

+# Product So Far

 Save and reload the app, you should now be getting the temperature of where you're at with a short description of the weather.

 **Congrats on building your first native react app!**